 - If the repair of the test tee is required in order for the City to properly repair the sewer lateral on the City side.

 - If the City has directly caused any damage.

-Note: By City ordinance, if a resident does not make needed repairs and health issues are observed, the Health Department will declare a nuisance.
+Note: By City ordinance, if a resident does not make needed repairs and health issues are observed, the Public Works Department will declare a nuisance.
 The City will then make the repair and bill the resident for labor cost + 25 percent.

 Preventive maintenance: cleaning thousands of catch basins on streets and in parking lots and fields; jetting water at high pressure through almost a million feet of sewer mains; catch basin repairs, manhole inspections and repairs, storm water outfall inspections; root control.